 After adding the target, it will appear on the target list.
 It is worth to pay attention to the ranking of targets.
 The higher, the better.
 It means that an image or object with higher ranking has more specific points (features) for Vuforia to recognize it.
-In my case, the 9 of clubs card has the highest possible ranking (you can even check features in target details).
+In my case, the image has the highest possible ranking (you can even check features in the target details).

 When we add all of our targets, we choose which ones we want to have in our Unity package.
 After this, we press the Download Database button.
 We must choose Unity Editor as a development platform.
 Thanks to that the file will be importable to our engine.

 The process of working with Vuforia is now done.
 We can go to Unity, where we will make use of the Vuforia magic.

 We have to import our database to the Unity project.
 We can do this by choosing Assets->Import package->Custom package and picking our file.

 If you don’t install Vuforia with Unity you have to import this file (Vuforia Unity Extension).
 You can import it in the same way as the database.

 For our app to have some kind of sense we have to have a 3D model to show to the user.
 You can download it for free from Unity Asset Store.
 You can go there by choosing Window->Asset Store from Unity menu.
 You can choose whatever model you like, I choose great low poly earth asset called „Stylized Earth”.